Research and Projects

 Duration: August 2024 - Present

-Informally: We research how to make quantum computers work better and more reliably.
-Specifically, we focus on helping quantum AI handle mistakes and noise due to inherent quantum mechanical properties so it can learn more accurately.
-Our work combines simulations and real quantum computers to build smarter, more practical quantum technologies.
+Informally: We research methods to make quantum computers more reliable.
+Specifically, we focus on improving the robustness of quantum AI systems against errors and noise arising from inherent quantum phenomena, allowing them to learn more accurately in real-world conditions.
+Our work integrate simulations and experiments on real quantum hardware to develop more practical and scalable quantum technologies.

 Papers